What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers

 We find that in the early phase of training, the cosine similarity between different positions in the post-attention residual stream representations approaches $1.0$ rapidly, which is not the case for pre-attention.
 Furthermore, the norm of $\h_i'$ grows rapidly in this phase, while the norm of $\h_i$ remains near-constant. \emph{Hence, in the residual stream, representation collapse occurs after the attention layer during the early phase of training.}

 \paragraph{Biasing the Attention Map.} To study the role of attention map, we slightly modify the training process starting at different time points in training, biasing it towards (or away from) the optimal attention map to check if repetitions, representation collapse, and loss plateau are reduced (resp. amplified).

-We do the following: at training time, starting at step $t_0,$ we multiply the attention map values for output tokens except the first position at $\Omega$ (i.e. optimal attention map positions) by a constant $c>0;$ for $c>1,$ this implies biasing the model towards the final (optimal) attention map, whereas for $0<c<1,$ this implies biasing the model away from the optimal attention map.
+We do the following: For each step in training after $t_0$, for attention map $A \in \mathbb{R}^{(L-1) \times (L-1)}$, we use the mask $M \in \mathbb{R}^{(L-1) \times (L-1)}, M_{ij} = c$ for $(i,j) \in \Omega, M_{ij} = 1$ otherwise, except for $i=1$ (since that is a partial solution and converges early in training).
+Then, we use the modified attention map $A \odot M$ (Hadamard product) for training and inference.
+Hence, for $c>1,$ this implies biasing the model towards the final (optimal) attention map, whereas for $0<c<1,$ this implies biasing the model away from the optimal attention map.

 We find that, for $c>1$ and various values of $t_0,$ such a scaling leads to lower average cosine similarity between hidden states, lower frequency of repetitions, and faster convergence (\Cref{fig:mws_att_scale_fast,fig:mws_att_scale_t}).
 Whereas, for $0<c<1,$ we find the opposite: the model is in representation collapse state for a longer time and converges later compared to the non-scaled $(c=1)$ case, while the repetition frequency remains large throughout the plateau (\Cref{fig:mws_att_scale_slow}).